Featured Golf Course

 Today

-The Delray Beach Golf Club includes an 18-hole, par-72 golf course featuring four sets of tees playing from 5,100 to 6,800 yards.
+The Delray Beach Golf Club includes an 18-hole, par-72 golf course featuring five sets of tees playing from 4,300 to 6,900 yards.
 The course is open and well-bunkered with elevated greens.
-Water comes into play on seven holes.
-Delray Beach Golf Club invites you to come play and become part of its History.
+Seven holes from the original 1926 Donald Ross 9-hole layout are still in use and make up the current back nine.

 Local Knowledge